chimera-linux/cports/Usage.md

 That's it!

 <a id="bootstrapping"></a>
-## Bootstrapping
+## Bootstrapping From Source

-By this, it is meant bootstrapping from source.
 This is an alternative to binary bootstrap, if you wish to compile the whole system from source.
 Keep in mind that this takes a long time, because it has to rebuild the whole bootstrap path 4 times.

 Bootstrapping has more requirements than simply using the system.
+It is also not guaranteed to work at all times, as we do not check it regularly.
+Most users should stick with bootstrapping from packages.

 <a id="bootstrap_requirements"></a>
 ### Bootstrap Requirements